pbellon/feed/packages/types/README.md

-# packages/types
+# @feed/types

-Small package dedicated to shared types & schema for API results.
+Small package dedicated to shared schema & types for API results and requests.